NWChemEx/PluginPlay/docs/source/background/scientific_software.rst

 package contains:

 - **Millions of lines of code**.
-Often this code base is poorly documented, lacks consistent formatting, widely varying quality, has poor test coverage, and involves multiple coding languages.
+Often this code base is poorly documented, lacks consistent formatting, has widely varying quality, has poor test coverage, and involves multiple coding languages.
 - **Hundreds of features**.
-Many of these features are loosely integrated silos, meaning there are only a handful of developers who know how a feature work and these features are only integrated with some of the package's other features, *e.g.*, a new optimization routine may only be accessible from the algorithm it was written to support.
+Many of these features are loosely integrated silos, meaning there are only a handful of developers who know how a feature works and these features are only integrated with some of the package's other features, *e.g.*, a new optimization routine may only be accessible from the algorithm it was written to support.